-I’ll turn now to the group’s segmentation according to the timing of the disclosures.
-As described earlier, the current sample spans from March 2021 to August 2022, which is a relatively short period of 18 months.
-During the first 10 months the market was bullish and turned bearish in the last 8 months.
-This period largely overlaps the samples’ segmentation into leading (the first 12 months) and lagging, (the last 6).
-Therefore, I’ll interpret both classifications simultaneously.
-Since abnormal return is measured versus a market index, naturally, the investors' chilly welcome towards the NFT disclosures is more pronounced during a bull market period. as evident by the fast CAAR decline during the bullish period, relative to limited response observed during the bear market period, when benchmark indices are already declining.
+I turn now to the segmentation according to the timing of disclosures.
+As described earlier, the current sample spans the period from March 2021 to August 2022, which is a relatively short period of 18 months.
+The market was bullish for the first ten months but turned bearish in the last eight months.
+These periods largely overlap with the classification into leading (the first 12 months) and lagging (the last 6).
+Therefore, I analyzed both classifications simultaneously.
+Since the abnormal return is measured versus a market index, investors’ negative reaction to NFT disclosures is more pronounced during a bull market period.
+This is clear from the fast decline in CAAR during the bullish period relative to the response observed during the bear market period when benchmark indices are already declining.
 See Figure 4c.

-The same trend can be seen in figure 4d.
-The CAAR of leading firms, as I recall, partly overlaps with the period of the bull market, deteriorates faster in compared to lagging firms (bear market period) whose CAAR is not significantly differ from zero.
-From Table 5 Panel A, lagging firms presents CAAR of -0.98% (t=-0.72) and -0.26% (t=-0.15) for the time windows [2,6] and [2,20] versus leading firms whose CAAR stands on -2.95% (t=-2.50) and -9.63% (t=-4.89), for the same time periods respectively.
+The same trend can be seen in Figure 4d.
+The CAAR of leading companies, as mentioned above, is measured largely in the period of the bull market.
+It deteriorates faster than that of lagging companies (mainly during the bear market period) whose CAAR does not significantly differ from zero.
+From Table 5 Panel A, shows that lagging companies exhibit CAARs of -0.98% (t=-0.72) and -0.26% (t=-0.15) in the time windows [2,6] and [2,20] versus leading companies whose CAAR is -2.95% (t=-2.50) and -9.63% (t=-4.89), for the respective periods.